 The quantitative research methods concentration of the PhD in psychology focuses on the broad class of quantitative and methodological issues that arise in the conduct of both basic and applied psychological research.

-There are six core faculty members in the quantitative concentration who, in addition to their quantitative research, collaborate with colleagues in substantive research areas.
+There are seven core faculty members in the quantitative concentration who, in addition to their quantitative research, collaborate with colleagues in substantive research areas.
 These collaborations help to support the training of students in quantitative methods against a backdrop of methodological issues associated with the substance of psychological science.